Helenisawesum/viralcure/README.md

-# Viral Cure
+# viralcure
-A place to gather knowledge and develop cures to viral diseases.
+A place to gather knowledge on using virus to cure diseases.

 Feel free to contribute!